simonw/shot-scraper/README.md

       # And after you hit <enter>...
     Screenshot of 'https://simonwillison.net/' written to 'after-interaction.png'

+### Taking screenshots of local HTML files

+You can pass the path to an HTML file on disk to take a screenshot of that rendered file:

+    shot-scraper index.html -o index.png

+CSS and images referenced from that file using relative paths will also be included.

 ### shot-scraper shot --help

 Full `--help` for this command: